HumanisticDataScience/Metaethics/README.md

 ## Contents
 - `/paper`: manuscript and supplementary materials  (LLM Prompt and qualitative coding document)
-- `/data`: coded dataset of IS ethics papers
+- `/data`: dataset of IS ethics papers used for analysis

 ## License